byu-oit/aws-scatter-gather/README.md

     - *done* - Optional.
 A function that is called when the response is finished.
 It takes two parameters, `error` and `data`.
 If there are no errors then set the `error` value to `null`.
 The value sent as `data` will be the value that the aggregator receives.
 If this parameter is omitted then the function will return a promise.

 Returns: Function.
-When the function is called, if it is called with a third parameter (a callback function) then the callback will be called when completed.
-If a third parameter is omitted then the function will return a promise.
+When the function is called, if it is called with a third parameter (a callback function) then the callback will be called when completed. **If the third parameter is omitted then the function will return a promise.**

 ```js
 const AWS = require('aws-sdk');